-- 2.1.1.8 In accordance with the FTP Code the following surface shall have low flame spread characteristics: - .1 on passenger ships: - .1.1 exposed surfaces in corridors and stairway enclosures, as well as bulkheads and plating, ceiling linings in accommodation and service spaces (except saunas) and control stations; - .1.2 surfaces and grounds in concealed and inaccessible spaces in accommodation and service spaces and control stations; - .2 on fishing vessels of 24 m in length and over and on cargo ships of 500 gross tonnage and upwards: - .2.1 exposed surfaces in corridors and stairway enclosures and of ceilings in accommodation and service spaces (except saunas) and control stations; - .2.2 surfaces and grounds in concealed and inaccessible spaces in accommodation and service spaces and control stations; - .3 glues and sealants used in the "A" and "B" class divisions; - .4 exposed surfaces of cabin balconies, except for natural hard wood decking systems; - .5 primary deck coverings.
+- 2.1.1.8 In accordance with the FTP Code, the following surface shall have low flame spread characteristics: - .1 on passenger ships: - .1.1 exposed surfaces in corridors and stairway enclosures, as well as bulkheads and plating, ceiling linings in accommodation and service spaces (except saunas) and control stations; - .1.2 surfaces and grounds in concealed and inaccessible spaces in accommodation and service spaces and control stations; - .1.3 exposed surfaces of cabin balconies excluding natural hard wood decking systems; - .2 on fishing vessels of 24 m in length and over and on cargo ships of 500 gross tonnage and upwards: - .2.1 exposed surfaces in corridors and stairway enclosures and of ceilings in accommodation and service spaces (except saunas) and control stations; - .2.2 surfaces and grounds in concealed and inaccessible spaces in accommodation and service spaces and control stations;

-The above requirements apply to finish materials of bulkheads, decks, floor coverings, linings and ceilings, but is not applicable to plastic piping, electrical cables and furniture.
+The above requirements apply to finish materials of bulkheads, decks, decking systems, linings of bulkheads and ceilings, but are not applicable to plastic piping, electrical cables and furniture.

-- 2.1.1.9 On passenger ships carrying more than 36 passengers in accommodation spaces, the furniture and furnishings of which constitute restricted fire risk, upholstered furniture, bedding components, draperies and curtains and other vertically supported textile materials shall be satisfactorily tested in compliance with the FTP Code (refer to 1.6.3.7, 1.6.3.8).
-For other types of ships, the said requirements are recommended only. - 2.1.1.10 On passenger ships, "A", "B" and "C" class divisions in accommodation and service spaces and cabin balconies, which are faced with combustible materials, facings, mouldings, decorations and veneers shall comply with the requirements of the present paragraph and 2.1.1.8.
+- 2.1.1.9 On passenger ships carrying more than 36 passengers in accommodation spaces, the furniture and furnishings of which constitute restricted fire risk, draperies, curtains and other suspended textile materials, upholstered furniture and bedding components shall be satisfactorily tested in compliance with the FTP Code (refer to 1.6.3.6 1.6.3.8).
+For other types of ships, the said requirements are recommended only. - 2.1.1.10 On passenger ships, "A", "B" and "C" class divisions in accommodation and service spaces and cabin balconies, which are faced with combustible materials, facings, mouldings, decorations and veneers shall comply with the requirements of the present paragraph and 2.1.1.6 2.1.1.8.
 However, traditional wooden benches and wooden linings of bulkheads and ceilings are allowed in saunas and such materials may not be taken into calculation required by the paragraph.

-On cargo ships, non-combustible bulkheads, ceilings and linings fitted in accommodation and service spaces may be faced with combustible materials, facings, mouldings, decorations and veneers provided such spaces are bounded by non-combustible bulkheads, ceilings and linings in accordance with the requirements of the present paragraph and $\underline{2.1.1.6-2.1.1.8}$.
+On cargo ships, non-combustible bulkheads, ceilings and linings fitted in accommodation and service spaces may be faced with combustible materials, facings, mouldings, decorations and veneers provided such spaces are bounded by non-combustible bulkheads, ceilings and linings in accordance with the requirements of the present paragraph and 2.1.1.6 - 2.1.1.8.